‘We are all parts of the body of Christ.’ Ephesians 4:25 AMP

 Many people have no one who loves them enough to tell them the truth.
 That’s because it’s easier to say nothing when others are messing up.
 But it’s not the loving thing to do!

 More often than not, when an issue arises that might cause tension, it’s glossed over to preserve the peace.
-We don’t want to ruffle any feathers, so it never gets resolved.
+We don’t want a fuss, so it never gets resolved.
 Here is how Paul addresses this: ‘Stop telling lies.
 Tell each other the truth, because we all belong to each other in the same Body.’
 (Ephesians 4:25 NCV)

 Now let’s be clear here.
 Frankness doesn’t give you licence to be rude and say whatever you want.
 Thoughtless words can wound people.
 ‘Never use harsh words when you correct an older man… talk to him as if he were your father.
 Talk to younger men as if they were your brothers, older women as if they were your mothers, and younger women as if they were your sisters.’
 (1 Timothy 5:1–2 GWT)

 Bottom line: when a difficult issue comes up, caring means getting involved in an honest and loving way.

 SoulFood: Ezek 37:1–14, Matt 27:50–53, 1 Thes 4:13–18, Eph 1:19–20